feisuo/LeLamp-Extend-Board/README.md

    alsamixer
    ```

 Inside alsamixer, you can F6 to select device `seeed2micvoicec`.
-The audio setting to be edited is `Line`, `Line DAC`, `PCM`.
-This audio setting can be muted by default, which you can unmute by typing `M` when selecting `Line`.
-You should set the volume level to 100 on the first try.
+The audio setting to be edited is `Speaker`, `PCM Play`, `Mono Out`.
+This audio setting muted by default, which you can unmute by typing `M`.

 ![img.png](assets/alsamixer_orin.png)